CristianMatthew10/pr2_12/README.md

 * use NLP techniques to preprocess data
 * use topic modeling to identify labels in order to classify the considered documents

-Contact professor to receive data.
+Contact professor for any questions.